UN chief says blocked Gaza aid is a ‘moral outrage’, calls for war to end

 Guterres highlighted that the continuing war has become an obstacle for delivering aid in the region with continuous violence and bombardments killing people and humanitarian workers at aid distribution points.

-On Saturday, shortly before Guterres’s news conference, at least seven people were killed in Israeli shelling as aid was being distributed at the Kuwait Roundabout in Gaza City, Al Jazeera correspondents reported.
+On Saturday, near the time of Guterres’s news conference, at least 19 people were killed in Israeli shelling as aid was being distributed at the Kuwait Roundabout in Gaza City, authorities in Gaza said.

 This attack at a food distribution point, a primary location for delivering assistance to the northern part of the strip, comes days after at least 21 Palestinian people were killed by Israeli troops in Gaza City, while waiting for aid.